openstack/swift/doc/source/logs.rst

 object              The object part extracted from the path of the request.
                     (anonymizable)
-pid                 PID of the process emitting the log line.
+pid                 PID of the process emitting the log line. wire_status_int     The status sent to the client, which may be different than
+                    the logged response code if there was an error during the body of the request or a disconnect.
 =================== ==========================================================

 In one log line, all of the above fields are space-separated and url-encoded.